zipwith/lc-baremetal/README.md

 code will be relatively easy to understand, and that it will help to give some indication of what will ultimately be possible using Habit.

+## Installation Note:

+The code in this repository assumes that you have installed `mil-tools` and added a copy of the `milc` script to a suitable folder on your path (for example, `~/bin/milc` or `~/local/bin/milc`).
+In addition, for the purposes of compiling these programs, you will need to modify that script to ensure that the `mil-tools` library folder (i.e., `mil-tools/lib`) is referenced when you run `milc`.
+This can be accomplished by editing the script file so that the second line matches the following pattern:

+    java -jar MILPATH/mil-tools.jar -iMILPATH/lib $*

+where both occurrences of `MILPATH` are replaced with an absolute path for your `mil-tools` folder.

+## Overview of Included Programs:

 The current set of demos in this repository includes: